Overpayments can happen for a number of reasons, for example:

 Paying the money back

 If the overpayment was your fault, you'll have to pay it all back.
-If it was caused by an administrative error, you may still be asked to pay it back, particularly if you could reasonably be expected to realise you were being overpaid.
+If a mistake was made with your payment, you may still be asked to pay it back, particularly if you could reasonably be expected to realise you were being overpaid.

 If you get a benefit, the amount you get will be reduced until you’ve paid back the money.

 If you no longer get a benefit, you can pay monthly by direct debit.
-You can also pay in full by debit card, credit card, cheque, postal order or cash.
+You can also pay in full by debit card, credit card, cheque or postal order.

 To make monthly payments by direct debit, phone Debt Management.
 You will need your bank details when you phone.